CalebQ42/SWAssistant/README.md

 An app for the Star Wars RPG from Fantasy Flight Games.
 Available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.apps.darkstorm.swrpg.assistant) and on [the web](https://darkstorm.tech/SWAssistant).

-The app is primarily made for Android and PWA, but it _should_ also compile for desktop OSes (tested on Linux), but this is by no mean "supported" (though I'm glad to fix any issues encountered) and will have a reduced amount of features.
+The app is officially supported for Android, Web (PWA), and Linux Desktop.
+Each platform may be missing certain features (such as Google Drive not available on Linux Desktop).
+In theory, all platforms supported by Flutter _should_ work, but they are "unsupported", though if you decide to build it for another platform and something is broken, I'd be glad to try to fix it.
+Windows build files are included, but are untested.

 ## Features